eagle-io/docs/source/topics/nodes/datasource_datalogger.rst

 Schedule type
     *Server* is the recommended option for always connected devices and allows easy schedule configuration.

-    *Remote* enables a *Scout modem* to maintain its own schedule allowing for low power mode and customised configuration.
+    *Remote* enables a *Scout modem* to maintain its own schedule allowing for low power mode and customized configuration.

 Collection interval
     Select the frequency of the collection.